 - T-cell a type of lymphocyte produced or processed by the thymus gland and actively participating in the immune response.
 "T" stands for thymus.
 This rule extends to other lymphocytes, such as B-cells. - telephone numbers use figures with hyphens, not periods or parentheses.
 (Ex.
 212-621-1500) For international numbers use 011 (from the United States), the country code, the city code and the telephone number.
 (Ex.
 011-44-20-7535-1515) If extension numbers are needed, use a comma to separate the main number from the extension.
 (Ex.
 212-621-1500, ext.
 2.) - that, which that and which should be used to refer to animals or inanimate objects, not people.
 That introduces an essential clause and should not be preceded with a comma.
 (Ex.
 The CLASS Center offers resources that are available to medical students and residents.)
 Which introduces a non-essential clause and should be preceded by a comma.
 (Ex.
 The white coats, which are funded by GW alumni donations, were presented to the incoming class.) - they, them, their acceptable in limited cases as a singular and/or gender-neutral pronoun when alternative wording is overly awkward or clumsy.
 However, clarity is a top priority; gender-neutral use of a singular they is unfamiliar to many readers.
 Rewording usually is possible and always is preferable.
-See Gender and Orientation on page 16-17.
+(See Gender and Orientation, on page 18-19) - time use periods with a.m. and p.m.
+Do not use a colon and zeros when the time is on the hour.
+Avoid redundancies.
+(Ex.
+8 a.m. in the morning, 12 noon, 12 midnight) When writing spans of time, use only one a.m. or p.m. (if span is confined to before or after noon), and use an en dash.
+(Ex.
+Opening remarks, 8 9 a.m.
+Lunch, 11:30 a.m.
+1:30 p.m.)
+Do not use an en dash with a preposition; use "to."
+(Ex.
+The event took place from 11 a.m. to 1 p.m.) - titles in general, capitalize titles only when they are used before a person's name; in second reference, the use of a last name will suffice.
+(See titles, academic, on page 12)